API reference

 preset 'auto' | 'fast' | 'balanced' | 'quality' default 'auto'

-Model size selection. 'auto' runs an init-time microbenchmark and picks the largest preset that hits a 15fps budget on the user’s hardware; while in 'auto' mode the adaptive controller (see below) can swap up or down at runtime.
+Model size selection. 'auto' runs an init-time microbenchmark and picks the largest preset whose per-frame model cost fits the frame budget (~half a 30fps frame) on the user’s hardware; while in 'auto' mode the adaptive controller (see below) can swap up or down at runtime.
 Explicit choices — 'fast', 'balanced', 'quality' — are always respected and never auto-overridden.
 Pass a ManualPreset object to pin a specific model + dtype + resolution combination.
 See Presets & autotune.

 weightsBaseUrl string default cdn.longpipe.dev/...

-Whether the output MediaStream includes audio tracks from the input. 'passthrough' forwards them unmodified — useful for video-call scenarios where audio is part of the same stream. 'drop' strips audio, useful when you only care about the video (e.g., screen recording, frame export, server-side processing).
+Controls the output stream’s audio. 'passthrough' forwards the input’s audio tracks unmodified — useful for video-call scenarios where audio is part of the same stream. 'drop' strips audio, useful when you only care about the video (e.g., screen recording, frame export, server-side processing). 'denoise' runs the input microphone through the real-time speech denoiser — a separate AudioWorklet pipeline, independent of the video work — and outputs the cleaned track; pass { denoise: { model, postFilterBeta, gruLeak, enabled } } to configure it.
+See Audio denoise.

 enabled boolean default true